 6. Lavender Essential Oil

 Anxiety and eczema often go hand in hand.
-Lavender oil can help reduce anxiety, frustration and poor sleep caused by eczema.
+In fact, stress is a strong contributor to any autoimmune condition.
+Lavender oil can help reduce anxiety, frustration, and poor sleep caused by eczema.
 Add 10 drops of lavender oil to 1 tablespoon of coconut oil or almond oil, then gently rub it into the skin.

 Research has shown that probiotics may help prevent eczema in infants and decrease the severity of flares.
-Mothers who take probiotics during pregnancy may help prevent eczema from developing in their children.
+Mothers who take probiotics during pregnancy may help prevent eczema from developing in their children (or reverse eczema for themselves!).
 Take a high-quality probiotic during a flare to promote healing.

 8. Vitamin E

 Vitamin E can help speed healing and reduce inflammation during an eczema flare.
-Add more Vitamin E foods to your diet such as almonds, spinach, mustard greens, kale, avocado and papaya, or apply Vitamin E topically to help relieve itching and protect against scarring.
+Add more Vitamin E foods to your diet by eating foods such as almonds, spinach, mustard greens, kale, avocado, and papaya.
+You can also apply Vitamin E topically to help relieve itching and protect against scarring.

 9. Witch Hazel